cashubtc/awesome-cashu/README.md

 ## Mints

 - [Nutshell](https://github.com/cashubtc/nutshell) is the reference mint implementation in Python.
+- [Cashu-rs-mint](https://github.com/thesimplekid/cashu-rs-mint) is a mint implementation in Rust using CDK.
+- [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.
 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.
-- [Cashu-rs-mint](https://github.com/thesimplekid/cashu-rs-mint) is a mint implementation in Rust.
 - [Gonuts](https://github.com/elnosh/gonuts) is a mint written in Golang.
-- [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
-- [Chamberlain](https://github.com/sovereign-app/chamberlain) is a work-in-progress mint implementation with an Integrated LDK Node.
+- [nutmix](https://github.com/lescuer97/nutmix) is another mint written in Golang.

 ## Wallets